Stateless People

 Definitions, Causes & Consequences

-To be stateless means that you are not considered a citizen of any country.
+To be stateless means that you are not considered a national of any country.
 This is the formal definition (de jure stateless) as set out in Article 1 of the 1954 Convention relating to the Status of Stateless Persons.
 Other people may have a nationality but may still be defined as de facto stateless if that nationality proves ineffective, for example, when they are outside their country and denied consular protection.(1)

 Statelessness can arise for a variety of reasons, such as: